-People who are sexually active or share needles with others may require regular testing.
+People who are sexually active or who share needles with others may require regular testing.

-Those who have a partner with herpes and do not use barrier methods such as condoms each time they engage in sexual activity should also test for herpes regularly.
+Individuals who have partners with herpes and who do not use barrier methods such as condoms each time they engage in sexual activity should also test for herpes regularly.

-After purchasing a test collection kit from an online provider, individuals receive all the tools they need to perform the test at home.
-They collect a blood sample, following the instructions in the kit, and send it back to the company or its laboratory.
+After purchasing a test collection kit from an online provider, an individual receives all the tools they need to perform the test at home.
+They collect a blood sample, following the instructions in the kit, and send it back to the company or its laboratory for analysis.

-After purchasing the test from an online provider, people receive a laboratory requisition form, which they present at a testing site.
+After purchasing the test from an online provider, the person receives a laboratory requisition form, which they present at a testing site.
 A healthcare professional takes the required sample, and the individual receives their result within a few days.

-People looking for an at-home herpes test should consider the following before making a purchase:
+People who are looking for an at-home herpes test should consider the following before making a purchase:

-- Clear information: The company should offer all of the information that a person needs for testing, including complete and clear instructions.
+- Clear information: The company should offer all of the information that a person needs for testing, including clear and complete instructions.

 - Consultations: Some companies offer consultations for people who may wish to discuss their sexual health concerns, particularly if they receive a positive result.

 Clinical Laboratory Improvement Amendments (CLIA)certification.
-The Centers for Disease Control and Prevention (CDC)claim that the CLIA regulations “establish quality standards for laboratory testing.”
+The CDCclaims that the CLIA regulations “establish quality standards for laboratory testing.”

-Many at-home herpes tests are available to purchase.
-Below, we look at three of the best options.
+Many at-home herpes tests are available to purchase online.
+The sections below look at four of the best options.

-LetsGetChecked’s herpes home kits can test for both HSV-1 and HSV-2.
+LetsGetChecked’s home kits can test for both HSV-1 and HSV-2.

-People receive a collection kit with the tools they need to collect their samples at home.
+A person receives a collection kit with all the tools they need to collect their samples at home.
 These include needles, a prepaid envelope, alcohol swabs, and a tube.
-The tests come in discreet packaging so that other people will not know what the customer has received.
+The tests come in discreet packaging so that other people will not know what the person has received.

-People will also find an instruction video explaining how they should take their test on the company website.
+The person also has access to an instruction video on the company website that explains how they should take their test.
 LetsGetChecked suggests that people take a blood sample before 9 a.m. and return it to the laboratory on the same day.